 Use your writing as a launching point for supporting the growth of literacy and language development for both individual children and the whole class.

 One at a time, invite a few individual children to the board so they can share with you and their classmates what they know.
 They can select a letter, a word or a mark of punctuation.
 Through scaffolding, you move them from what they know to new understandings.
 Be certain to always connect their new understandings to previous skills.
 This type of scaffolding allows you to meet the needs of individual learners and help them grow on their unique path.
 After working with a few individuals, engage all the children in your class in a mini-lesson that matches your primary literacy objective.
-Be certain to consider the language supports you will need in order for your students to participate fully in the mini-lesson.
-Your mini-lesson should be brief, focused and interactive.
+Be certain to consider the language supports you will need in order for your children to participate fully in the mini-lesson.
+Your mini-lesson should be brief, focused, and interactive.
 Let the children know the purpose of the mini-lesson and how it will help them as readers and writers.
-When all students are engaged in the mini-lesson, you can determine if the primary literacy objective was met and can plan future instruction.
+When all children are engaged in the mini-lesson, you can determine if the primary literacy objective was met and can plan future instruction.
 One final re-read allows children to strengthen their fluency and comprehension of the piece whose elements have been thoughtfully examined.

 Creating a Culture of Risk Taking

-Creating a community where children feel comfortable sharing what they know, learning and taking risks in front of their peers is important for their growth and development.
+Creating a community where children feel comfortable sharing what they know, learning, and taking risks in front of their peers is important for their growth and development.
 It’s also important for creating a culture of literacy in your classroom, one in which the appreciation of trial and error and inquiry are welcomed and appreciated.
-During scaffolding, your goal is for your children to feel empowered to think critically knowing that they have the support and encouragement of you and their classmates.
-The scaffolding experience should guide, support and challenge children, not frustrate or embarrass them.
+During scaffolding, your goal is for your children to feel empowered to think critically, knowing that they have the support and encouragement of you and their classmates.
+The scaffolding experience should guide, support, and challenge children, not frustrate or embarrass them.

 You can help to create a positive climate by making all members of the classroom feel valued for their individual thinking and contributions.
 Here are some specific ways to inspire confidence in children during scaffolding: